mauno-j-ronkko/sharkC64/docs/language/modules/initialization.md

 # Module initialization

-Module initialization is an optional block of code that runs after the module variables are initialized.
+Module initialization is a block of code that runs after the module variables are initialized.
 It acts as the main function of the module, and it can perform any actions that are needed before the module can be used by other parts of the program.